Chelation treats cardiovascular disease by reducing arterial plaques and improving circulation.

 How Does Chelation Help Heart Disease?

 The classic mechanism of EDTA in treating cardiovascular disease is that it removes calcium ions from arterial plaques and as a result, slowly dissolves and shrinks these plaques.
-Recent research has elaborated on this mechanism to include removal of other non-toxic metals, which have accumulated excessively in blood vessels and heart cells5,6.
-When certain metals build to high concentrations, including iron7 and chromium8, they support the formation of free radicals.
+Research has elaborated on this mechanism to include removal of other non-toxic metals, which have accumulated excessively in blood vessels and heart cells6,7.
+When certain metals build to high concentrations, including iron8 and chromium9, they support the formation of free radicals.
 Minimizing free radical formation is an important goal in treating heart disease, as it is a driving force in the formation of arterial plaque.
+Further research has also found that even low levels of toxic metals are significantly implicated in the development of cardiovascular disease5.

 What To Expect During Chelation